joostvangils/BPMN_RPA/README.md

    * For now you can only use the Exclusive Gateway and the Parallel Gateway.
 These Gateways must have a Data attribute named 'Type' with the value 'Exclusive Gateway' or 'Parallel Gateway' respectively.
 The use of the Parallel Gateway is momentarely restricted to transform multiple inputs into one output.
 At this moment multiple outputs are not yet allowed.

 ##### Sequence flow arrow
-   * If the Sequence flow arrow is originating from an Exclusive Gateway, the Sequence flow arrow must have a value of 'True' or 'False'.
+   * If the Sequence flow arrow is originating from an Exclusive Gateway, the Sequence flow arrow must have a value of 'True' or 'False' ('Yes' or 'No' is also accepted).

 #### Variables
 The % sign is used as brackets around a Variable.
 For example, "%name%" is the Variable 'name'.
 When you use %name% as an input, the Action will use the value that has previously been stored in that Variable, so you should have an earlier Action that assigned a value to %name% as an output.
 By assigning output values to Variables, and then using them as input in later steps, you can pass information through a Workflow.<br><br>